-- Another broker-dealer had to address its failure to maintain over 18.3 million electronic internal compliance alerts over a five-year period.
+Practical Example: Another broker-dealer had to address its failure to maintain over 18.3 million electronic internal compliance alerts over a five-year period.
 This failure resulted in a censure and a fine of $750,000.

 FINRA also considers a firm’s prior history of failures to establish and maintain compliance.
 It examines factors such as written procedures and a supervisory system “reasonably designed” to achieve compliance with record retention obligations.

 CCO Takeaway: Closely scrutinize all procedures and systems related to electronic communications and alerts to ensure they meet FINRA’s definition of “reasonably designed” controls.

 3. FINRA Document Retention Requirements also include customer account notices and consolidated reports.

 Broker-dealers must retain essentially all records related to account activity and supervise the distribution of such materials.
 Rules apply to internal and client communications.

 Practical Example: For one larger broker-dealer, non-compliance came at a very significant cost—a fine of $900,000 in the case of account notices and a fine of $10,000,000 with restitution of over $1.6 million in the case of reports.

 CCO Takeaway: A compliance policy must be designed to demonstrate a serious intent to comply.
 It must also be in a written form, communicated to relevant staff, and supervised for potential violations.

 This approach mitigates the risks and costs of long, multi-year periods of violation (which in turn can suggest an endemic culture of non-compliance to regulators).